danielarrais/aws-with-terraform/01. iam/README.md

 }
 ```

-- Sid: The ID of the statement, its optional.
+- Sid: The ID of the statement, is optional.
 - Effect: The effect of the statement, Allow or Deny.
 - Action: The action that the statement allows or denies.
 - Resource: The resource that the statement allows or denies.
-- Condition: The condition that the statement allows or denny.
+- Condition: The condition that the statement allows or denies.

 The AWS has a principle about the policies: Grant least privilege access, meaning you shouldn't give more
 permissions a user needs.